zorael/kameloso/README.md

 Prebuilt binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).

 If you're on **Windows**, you must first [install the **OpenSSL** library](#windows).
-Navigate to where you downloaded the file, then run the following command to download and launch the installer for it.
-Make sure to **opt to install to Windows system directories** when asked.
+Navigate to where you downloaded the **kameloso** executable, then run the following command to download and launch the installer for it.
+When asked, make sure to opt to *install to Windows system directories*.
 Here in Powershell syntax:

 ```shell
 ./kameloso --get-openssl